cal2195/Sandbox/README.md

     -l          list all sandboxes
     -p          permanent sandbox
     -m          in-memory sandbox
-    -h          show this help text
+    -g          comma separated grains, or 'list' to see all -h          show this help text
     COMMAND     command to run instead of shell